 And hope is not passive.
 To sit and wait is the same as “wishing” that gets you nowhere.

 To hope means to have positive thoughts about your future and to be willing to take the steps necessary to make it happen.

-Hope means to roll up your sleeves and work!
+Hope means rolling up your sleeves and working!